 Huddleston: For families, it means that parents need to start teaching their kids about good money habits from the time they are very young.
 This means being willing to say no to your kids so they don’t become spoiled or feel entitled and carry that mindset into adulthood.
 For schools, that research suggests that financial education should start in kindergarten.
 It could be as simple as requiring teachers to read aloud a few books, such as It’s a Habit, Sammy Rabbit, throughout the school year to introduce kids to basic money concepts.

-Renick: Are there any additional thoughts you would like to share or questions you would like the audience and myself to consider?
+Renick: Are there any additional thoughts you would like to share or questions you would like the audience and me to consider?

 Huddleston: I’m trying not to repeat the mistakes my parents made with me when it comes to money.
 I want my children to learn to be financially responsible from a young age.
 I feel as if I’m off to a good start, but the education is ongoing.